sachuverma/DataStructures-Algorithms/Resources/Notes/Disjoint Set Union.md

 Similarly in Union(3, 2), it will connect root(3) to root(2) as subset of 3 has less number of element than number of elements in subset of 2.
- Maintaining a balance tree, will reduce complexity of union and find function from N to log2N.
+ Maintaining a balance tree, will reduce complexity of union and find function from `N` to `logN`.

 *Can we improve more ?*